 Mississippi offers a variety of annual permits.
 These include passes for entrance, fishing, boat launching, marina slip use, and swimming / water slide / wave pool use.
 Passes can be purchased at the state park entrances.

 Missouri does not charge entrance fees for its state parks, and thus there is no annual pass.
 Enjoy!

 There is no entrance fee for visitors arriving at a Montana state park in a vehicle with Montana license plates.
-There is a free for non-residents, however, and they may obtain an annual pass which allows free entrance to all state parks from March 1st to the last day in February.
+There is a fee for non-residents, however, and they may obtain an annual pass which allows free entrance to all state parks.

 Nebraska offers an annual entry permit that is good for the calendar year that it is purchased for.
 Fishing and hunting permits are also available online.

-Nevada offers annual entrance permits for individual parks.
-The state also offers a "passport" permit that entitles the holder to enter all parks and use the facilities of the park without paying entry fees.
+Nevada offers an Annual Entrance Permit that entitles the holder to enter all parks and use the facilities of the park without paying entry fees.
+There is also an All Access pass that covers the otherwise additional camping, boating and group use area fees.
 Both passes are valid for 12 months from the month of purchase.
-Note that even if you have the pass, additional fees will still be assessed for camping, boating and group use areas.

-New Hampshire offers an individual and a family (2 adults and 2 children) season pass.
+New Hampshire offers an individual and a family (2 adults and up to four dependents) season pass.
 Both give unlimited day-use of most state parks.
 In addition, gift certificates are available, as well as a "coupon book" that does not expire.

 New Jersey offers a State Park Pass, which waives all daily walk-in or parking fees.
 The passes are available at all state park offices.
 New Jersey also offers a pass for senior citizens and the disabled.